If you’re reading this blog, you’re probably already a property investor. If not, look out for our next post about first-time property investors!

 Tip 2: Play the long game, or don’t play.

 We hope that you’re in your property investment for the long-haul, but the truth is that most newbie investors think this will be a quick fix to their financial problems.
 The reality is that short-term gains in real estate are speculation, not strategic investing, and we want you to be strategic.
 The primary reason that real estate is a long-term prospect is that it lacks the liquidity and hence the volatility of other assets classes, such as bitcoin.
-To be a better investor, hold for the long-term.
+To be a better investor, hold for the long-term and do the right real estate inspection prior to purchase.

 Tip 3: Do your homework.